locessentials/eng401-business-english-us/final-project/final-project-instructions.md

 - All team members must be visible and audible

 **Delivery Requirements**
-- Equal participation from all team members (approximately 5-7 minutes each)
+- Equal participation from all team members (approximately 2-4 minutes each)
-- Professional attire and presentation demeanor
+- Professional presentation demeanor
 - Clear articulation and appropriate pace
-- Effective use of visual aids without reading directly from slides
+- Effective use of visual aids and no reading directly from slides
 - Smooth transitions between speakers
-- Confident conclusion with discussion invitation
+- Confident conclusion

 **Content Requirements**
 - Introduction of team members and topic